artemkv/artemkv.github.io/tcpip.md

     - *Destination Port*
     - *Sequence Number:* number of the first byte of data in this segment or ISN in case of SYN
     - *Acknowledgment Number:* the sequence number the source is next expecting the destination to send
-    - *Window:* urrent size of the buffer allocated to accept data for this connection (size of the Send Window for the sender)
+    - *Window:* current size of the buffer allocated to accept data for this connection (size of the Send Window for the sender)
     - *Checksum:* computed over the entire TCP datagram, plus a special pseudo header of fields.
     - *Data:* payload